Rugal/rugal.github.com/_posts/2016/2016-01-01-jpt-post-interface.md

 credential: {credential}
 {%endhighlight%}

-If everything run smoothly, client side will get a response with header `Content-Disposition: attachment; filename=hash.torrent;`, which means user will get browser prompt to get download.
+If everything run smoothly, client side will get a response with header

+    Content-Disposition: attachment; filename=hash.torrent;

+which means user will get browser prompt to get download.
 Depending on browser implementation in detail.